 Sytox orange is a DNA intercalator that is known to bind to dsDNA, whereby RPA is known to specifically interact with ssDNA only.
 During DNA replication, RPA binds to unwound DNA and stabilizes it against reannealing with its complementary strand, thus keeping the DNA strand open for the polymerase to replicate it (in the subsequent stages of the replication process).

-Figure 1 shows a dsDNA molecule being stretched with a constant velocity of 140 nm/s while at the same time force, distance and fluorescence signals are continuously recorded.
-By overlapping all data sets, we can see that as the end-to-end distance (grey) increases, Sytox molecules (green) bind between the basepairs of dsDNA.
-Stretching the DNA even further initiates DNA melting and the formation of single-stranded DNA (ssDNA), which can be seen both globally by a drop in the force (red), and locally by the visualization of the ssDNA binding protein RPA (blue).
+Here, dsDNA was extended at a constant velocity of 140 nm/s while at the same time force, distance, and fluorescence signals were recorded continuously (Figure 3).
+By overlapping these data sets, we see that as the end-to-end distance (grey line) increases, Sytox molecules (green) bind between the base pairs of dsDNA.
+Stretching the DNA even further initiates DNA melting and the formation of ssDNA, which can be seen both globally by a drop in the force (red), and locally by the visualization of the ssDNA binding protein RPA (blue).

 The unique features of the multiple correlated techniques within the C-Trap enabled manipulating the structure of DNA, while visually observing its unwinding and the subsequent stabilization by RPA in real-time.
 This allows to study the effect of DNA structure on the behavior of DNA-binding proteins and ultimately displays the true correlation of the molecular process with physical parameters.